Package @ideable/style-org-theme

 Demo

 We use Lorem ipsum text to demonstrate all elements you would expect to see in the org-exported HTML pages.
-Note however that the .title
+Note however that the .title, .subtitle and #postamble element are not included in this section.

 TODO Title with TODO